lseif/chess-game/README.md

 ```bash
 docker run -it chess-game
 ```
-For this you need super user rights again.

 ### Without Docker
 To build and run the game without docker you need cmake version 3.1 or higher and c++ 17.